A sampling on Flores:

 After some acrimony, Johnson left the Cowboys and then a couple of years later he was hired by the Dolphins for his second act.
 His second act was good, but not great. he drafted well and his teams were in the playoffs in three of his four seasons there and they won a couple of playoff games.

-We see Johnson as a motivator more than Xs and Os (and remember this is a generalizations, he knew his Xs and Os but his forte was drafting well (player personnel and motivation)
+We see Johnson as a motivator more than Xs and Os (and remember this is a generalization, he knew his Xs and Os but his forte was drafting well (player personnel and motivation)

 George Seifert took over a great team, loaded with talent and were coming off a Super Bowl win.
 Siefert met expectations by following up with a Super Bowl win of his own.
 But it's clear that he had an easier road to travel than even Flores, who took over a very good, but not great team.